 Fumigation and fogging are commonly used in pharmaceuticals to control microbial contamination in a controlled area.
-Fumigation is the process of gaseous sterilization, which kills microorganisms and prevents microbial growth in the air or on the surface of the wall or floor.
+Fumigation is the process of gaseous sterilization, that kills microorganisms and prevents microbial growth in the air or on the surface of the wall/floor.

-For fumigation, use the chemicals or solutions like formaldehyde and potassium permanganate.
-Fumigation is also helpful to remove lizards, cockroaches, cobwebs, rodents, flies, and insects from the area.
-However, Nowadays, fumigation with formaldehyde and potassium permanganate is illegal by different regulatory agencies in pharmaceutical firms.
+Fumigation agents, including the chemicals or solutions like formaldehyde and potassium permanganate, are commonly used to control the micro-organism.
+The fumigation technique also helps to remove lizards, cockroaches, cobwebs, rodents, flies, and insects from the area.
+However, Nowadays, fumigation with formaldehyde and potassium permanganate usage is illegal by different regulatory agencies in pharmaceutical firms.

 Difference between fumigation and fogging?

-Fumigation is the process of spraying formaldehyde and potassium in the form of liquid, while Fogging uses the mixture of hydrogen peroxide and silver ion solution; for this fogging machine is required.
+Fumigation is the process of spraying formaldehyde and potassium in the form of liquid

 Principle of fumigation: